 Regardless of the undergraduate program that you choose to pursue at Georgetown, rest assured that all the programs offered have strong ties to global and international affairs within the curriculum and feature a faculty of international relations experts.

-At Georgetown University, tuition will cost you $30,936 per year, and the school has an acceptance rate of 12%.
+At Georgetown University, tuition and fees will cost you $62,052 per year, and the school has an acceptance rate of 12%.

 Second on the list for best colleges for international relations is the prestigious and iconic Ivy League family member Yale University, located in New Haven, Connecticut.

 Yale is known for specialties in many different subjects, including international and global affairs.
-International and global affairs studies take place at the Jackson Institute for Global Affairs, which was recently rebranded and opened in 2022.
+International and global affairs studies take place at the Jackson Institute for Global Affairs, which was recently rebranded and opened.

 The school offers an undergraduate major in Global Affairs that features an interdisciplinary curriculum and a capstone project in the fall term of senior year.
 The project consists of a "unique public policy project on behalf of a real client," with the student traveling to the client's location for the project's duration.